|

 Diaz was hired by the medical school as a secretary in 1988, and Diaz continued to work as a secretary in a number of different departments until she was fired in January 2002.
 The employment relationship appears to have gone well until November 1998, but went downhill thereafter.
 According to Diaz, her co-workers knew she was a Jehovah's Witness.
 Diaz used vacation time to attend Jehovah's Witness's conventions each summer and "sometimes" told her supervisors the reason for her vacation request.
 Around the Easter and Passover holidays, Diaz would explain that Jehovah's Witnesses did not celebrate such, but instead celebrated the "Memorial of Jesus Christ's death".
 When Diaz's co-workers held birthday or Christmas parties, Diaz did not participate and informed her co-workers that she did not because those celebrations are "pagan" and "offensive to Jehovah."

 In November 1998, Diaz needed surgery.
 While discussing the impending surgery with her supervisor, Diaz mentioned that she had signed paperwork refusing any blood transfusions.
 The supervisor made a remark to the effect that refusing blood transfusions lead to the death of Jehovah's Witnesses.
 Diaz told her supervisor that she did not appreciate her "mocking" remark.
 (Of course, Diaz's telling her co-workers that their birthday's and holiday's celebrations were "pagan" and "offensive to God" were "witnessing" - not "mocking".)
 A custodian also questioned Diaz about her refusal to take a blood transfusion, and Diaz told the custodian about all the problems blood transfusions might cause.
 The custodian relayed such to Diaz's supervisor and the department chairman (a physician and professor) in the medical school, who refuted Diaz's claims, which was relayed back to Diaz.
-After Diaz returned to work in January 1999, she started to have problems with the department chairman, who probably was himself offended that a secretary in his department was presenting herself to co-workers as more knowledgable about medical matters than the professionals for whom she performed clerical duties.
+After Diaz returned to work in January 1999, she started to have problems with the department chairman, who probably was himself offended that a secretary in his department was presenting herself to co-workers as more knowledgeable about medical matters than the professionals for whom she performed clerical duties.
 Thereafter, Diaz started to take offense on multiple occasions.
 Diaz was offended when she was required to set up before and clean up after birthday and holidays parties.
 Diaz was offended when she was complimented on her coffee.
 Diaz stated that requiring her to clean and make coffee was treating her as an "immigrant house servant".
 Despite such, Diaz was given positive reviews until July 2001, when her job performance had deteriorated to the point that multiple issues could no longer be overlooked.
 Diaz's alleged "attitude" was causing repeated problems with both co-workers and supervisors; including yelling at her supervisor, and refusing to perform errands and other tasks.

 In mid 2001, Diaz hired an attorney, and initiated complaints of discrimination with Weill.
 In July 2001, Diaz filed a complaint with the New York State Division of Human Rights, alleging employment discrimination on the basis of age, race, and religion origin.
 DHR dismissed Diaz's complaint in April 2002.
 The day that Weill terminated Diaz's employment, January 15, 2002, Diaz filed a second DHR complaint, this time alleging retaliation for her July 2001 DHR complaint.
 DHR dismissed that second complaint in June 2002.
 Diaz filed this federal lawsuit in September 2002.
 In February 2004, the USDC summarily dismissed Diaz's lawsuit.